Find the Best Mortgage

 Bank of Canada Rate Announcement

 While inflation has eased, the growth in shelter costs, particularly rent and mortgage interest costs, is currently the most significant contributor to total inflation.
-The Governing Council continues to monitor core inflation numbers when assessing policy rate decisions to ensure there is sustained downward momentum in inflation.
+The Governing Council continues to monitor core inflation numbers when assessing policy rate decisions to ensure sustained downward momentum in inflation.

-The next announcement will be on October 23rd.
-Using nesto’s proprietary overnight index swap and forward rate calculation data, bond markets are currently pricing in the probability of further rate cuts.
-However, without further sustained reductions to core inflation, the Bank may leave the key rate unchanged.
+The next announcement will be on July 30th.
+Using nesto’s proprietary overnight index swap and forward rate calculation data, bond markets are currently pricing a probability of a 25 basis point cut.

 Real Estate Market Update